Did you know there are disadvantages to indexed universal life insurance (IUL)?

 The disadvantages of indexed universal life insurance abound.
 Here are some more…

-Fees Are Very High
+#2 Many Fees And Can Be Very High

 Indexed universal life insurance (and universal life insurance, for that matter) has a lot of fees.
 Just look at the above.
 There are fees for: